pingcap/docs-cn/tools/data-migration-practice.md

 ## Step 3: Configure the data synchronization task

-Assuming that you need to synchronize all the `test_table` table data in the `test_db` database of both the upstream MySQL-1 and MySQL-2 instances, to the downstream `test_table` table in the `test_db` database of TiDB, in the full data plus incremental data mode, you can edit the `task.yaml` task configuration file as follows:
+The following example assumes that you need to synchronize all the `test_table` table data in the `test_db` database of both the upstream MySQL-1 and MySQL-2 instances, to the downstream `test_table` table in the `test_db` database of TiDB, in the full data plus incremental data mode.

+You can refer to the `task.yaml.example` task configuration template in `{ansible deploy}/conf`, and then copy, edit, and generate the `task.yaml` task configuration file as below:

 ```yaml
 # The task name.
 You need to use a different name for each of the multiple tasks that